maryamabdou/NASA-Nearest-Earth-Objects/README.md

 Imported the dataset using Pandas.
 Handled missing values and ensured data integrity.
-Dropped irrelevant columns such as object names and other non-informative columns.
+Dropped irrelevant columns such as object 'name' and 'orbiting_body' columns.

 ### Exploratory Data Analysis (EDA)

 Performed visual and statistical exploration to understand the distribution of features and the target variable (is_hazardous).
-Visualized the distribution of important variables, e.g., absolute_magnitude.
+Visualized the distribution of important variables such as absolute_magnitude and relative_velocity with with hazardous label

 ### Data Preprocessing